anishLearnsToCode/word-embeddings/README.md

 Novels and create word embeddings for a few words
 [in this Notebook]().

-We will then use pre-trained ord embeddings from the standard __word2vc__ implementation by _Google_ and show how we can perform PCA (Principal Component Analysis) on our word embeddings.
+We will then use pre-trained word embeddings from the standard __word2vc__ implementation by _Google_ and show how we can perform PCA (Principal Component Analysis) on our word embeddings.
 We also show how to perform logical comparisons and Language Translation using word embeddings in